Which place is cheaper, Dayton or Washington?

 Washington usually gets around the same amount of rain in July as Dayton.
 Washington gets 3.5 inches (88 mm) of rain, while Dayton receives 3.4 inches (86 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Washington and Dayton.
 Many travelers come to Washington for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Washington is around the same temperature as Dayton in the autumn.
-The temperature in Washington is usually 60°F (15°C) in October, and Dayton stays around 57°F (14°C).
+The daily temperature in Washington averages around 60°F (15°C) in October, and Dayton fluctuates around 57°F (14°C).

 Washington usually receives around the same amount of sunshine as Dayton during autumn.
 Washington gets 197 hours of sunny skies, while Dayton receives 188 hours of full sun in the autumn.

 In October, Washington usually receives more rain than Dayton.
 Washington gets 2.9 inches (73 mm) of rain, while Dayton receives 2.5 inches (64 mm) of rain each month for the autumn.

 The winter brings many poeple to Washington as well as Dayton.
 Many visitors come to Washington in the winter for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Dayton can be very cold during winter.
 Washington can get quite cold in the winter.
 In the winter, Washington is much warmer than Dayton.
 Typically, the winter temperatures in Washington in January average around 35°F (1°C), and Dayton averages at about 30°F (-1°C).